AnggaR96s/Reforestation/README.md

-## Why are mummys scared of vacation?
-They're afraid to unwind.
+## What did the dog say to the two trees?
+Bark bark.